 Defining the Problem and the Population

 Current studies suggest that the primary cause of youth homelessness is family dysfunction in the form of parental neglect, physical or sexual abuse, family substance abuse and family violence.
-Forty-one percent of youth who have run away have been abandoned by their parents for at least 24 hours.

 The term “runaway and homeless youth” encompasses individuals with varied life trajectories and reasons for finding their way to RHY programs and shelters.